 4. Take a common sense approach

-We’re not going to risk assess every aspect of our lives but when it comes to training in bad weather, think ahead.
-If you think there is a chance the weather might be too dangerous later or you have been advised against going out by the Met Office, then consider this in advance.
+We’re not going to risk assess every aspect of our lives, but, when it comes to training in bad weather, think ahead.
+If you think there is a chance the weather might be too dangerous later, or you have been advised against going out by, for example, the Met Office, then consider this in advance.
 If you fail to do so you could risk injuring or causing yourself serious harm.
-Always check the forecast before heading out and avoid going out or stay close to your home if things are looking too bad.
-Always tell someone where you are going and ensure that you have a mobile phone with you.
+Always check the forecast before heading out and avoid going, or stay close to your home if things are looking too bad.
+Always tell someone where you are going and when you expect to be back, or ensure that you have a mobile phone with you.

 5. Cross train

 Winter is an excellent time of year to try something different.
 A change is just as good as a rest sometimes.
 Why not do some strength training at home or in the gym?
-Your muscles will thank you for it come summer
+A good strength base is an excellent compliment to cardio training, and is sure to help you in your quest to achieve Personal Best times!
+Your muscles will definitely thank you for it come summer.

 6. Take it indoors

-Apart from the cross training, you can carry on running and cycling indoors as well.
-Get yourself set up indoors at home with a turbo trainer to race on Zwift or track your runs on the treadmill to make them a little bit less dull.
-Nice to break up your runs and no need to worry about it being dark, cold, icy or wet.
+Apart from the cross training, you can also carry on running and cycling indoors.
+Get yourself set up indoors at home with a turbo trainer, and maybe utilize a platform such as Zwift,to race or track your rides or runs on the treadmill and make them a little bit less dull.
+Why not join the Sports Tours International Zwift Group Rides, so you can still get your cycling fix, but don’t need to worry about it being dark, cold, icy or wet.

 If at all possible, try to get outside during daylight hours.
 We don’t get enough Vitamin D from sunlight in winter.
 As well as eating plenty of fruit and vegetables we should also try to grab every bit of daylight on our skins that we can during winter.
 Many people don’t take their full hour’s lunch break in the UK.
 Make sure that you do and get out if it’s nice.
 You’ll be far more productive in the afternoon after some fresh air.